Blue-fronted amazon

-The turquoise-fronted amazon (Amazona aestiva), also called the turquoise-fronted parrot, the blue-fronted amazon and the blue-fronted parrot, is a South American species of amazon parrot and one of the most common amazon parrots kept in captivity as a pet or companion parrot.
-Its common name is derived from the distinctive turquoise marking on its head just above its beak.
+The blue-fronted amazon (Amazona aestiva), also called the blue-fronted parrot, the turquoise-fronted amazon and the turquoise-fronted parrot, is a South American species of amazon parrot and one of the most common amazon parrots kept in captivity as a pet or companion parrot.
+Its common name is derived from the distinctive blue/turquoise marking on its head just above its beak.

 Taxonomy

-The turquoise-fronted amazon was one of the many species originally described by Carl Linnaeus in his landmark 1758 10th edition of Systema Naturae.
+The blue-fronted amazon was one of the many species originally described by Carl Linnaeus in his landmark 1758 10th edition of Systema Naturae.
 Its specific epithet is the feminine form of the Latin adjective aestivus, "of the summer".
 Two subspecies are recognized: